carlosganzerla/cl-sqs/README.md

 an authentication key.
 Any crypto-safe randomly generated string of a decent size could do the trick (if you have SSL.
 See below.).
 I decided to keep authentication very simple, since the program would run on a controlled infrastructure.
-A big enough api key could be really safe.
+A big enough api key should be safe on most cases.

 ### Database

 All messages are stored on the `message` table, along with their payloads and other data.
-More details on the [database](db/db.sql) file.
+More details on the [](db/db.sql) file.
 Check the [queries](db/queries) folder, also.
 It's recommended to create a user with the appropriate permissions on production.
 I didn't create one to not make an opinion about password generation/parameterization.